The EKR-module property of pseudo-Paley graphs of square order: Introduction

 \begin{thm} Each Peisert-type graph of type $(m,q)$ can be realized as the block graph of an orthogonal array $OA(m,q)$.
 Moreover, there is a one-to-one correspondence between canonical cliques in the block graph and canonical cliques in a given Peisert-type graph. \end{thm}

-We remark that the idea of viewing certain Cayley graphs geometrically has appeared in the past; see for example \cite{NM}*{Construction 5.2.1} and \cite{AY}*{Section 4.2} for related discussion.
-However, Paley graphs and block graphs of orthogonal arrays are often treated independently; see for example \cite{GR01}*{Chapter 10}, \cite{GM}*{Chapter 5}, and \cite{AFMNSR21}*{Section 5}.
-The present paper is the first to make an explicit connection between Peisert-type graphs and the orthogonal arrays: Theorem~\ref{thm: PT=OA} allows us to treat them in a uniform manner.
+We remark that the idea of viewing certain Cayley graphs geometrically has appeared in the past; see for example \cite[Construction 5.2.1]{NM} and \cite[Section 4.2]{AY} for related discussion.
+However, Paley graphs and block graphs of orthogonal arrays are often treated independently; see for example \cite[Chapter 10]{GR01}, \cite[Chapter 5]{GM}, and \cite[Section 5]{AFMNSR21}.
+The present paper is the first to make an explicit connection between Peisert-type graphs and orthogonal arrays: Theorem~\ref{thm: PT=OA} allows us to treat them in a uniform manner.
 We mention the following four additional applications below.

 It is known that the block graph of an orthogonal array is strongly regular.
 Thus, Theorem~\ref{thm: PT=OA} also implies the same conclusion for the Peisert-type graphs.
 We remark that Peisert-type graphs in fact form a subfamily of a well-known family of strongly regular Cayley graphs defined on finite fields due to Brouwer, Wilson, and Xiang~\cite{BWX}: the connection set is a union of semi-primitive cyclotomic classes of $\F_{q^2}$.
-However, their proof heavily relied on the fact we can compute semi-primitive Gauss sums {\em explicitly} using Stickelberger's theorem and its variants; see \cite{BWX}*{Proposition 1} and \cite{AY2}*{Corollary 3.6}.
+However, their proof heavily relied on the fact we can compute semi-primitive Gauss sums {\em explicitly} using Stickelberger's theorem and its variants; see \cite[Proposition 1]{BWX} and \cite[Corollary 3.6]{AY2}.
 We will see that Theorem~\ref{thm: PT=OA} can be proved using a purely combinatorial argument, thus giving an elementary proof of the corollary below.

 \begin{cor} A Peisert-type graph of type $(m,q)$ is strongly regular with parameters $ (q^2, m(q - 1), (m - 1)(m - 2) + q - 2, m(m - 1)) $ and eigenvalues $k=m(q-1)$ (with multiplicity $1$), $-m$ (with multiplicity $q^2-1-k$) and $q-m$ (with multiplicity $k$).
 In particular, a Peisert-type graph of type $(\frac{q+1}{2},q)$ is a pseudo-Paley graph. \end{cor}